panoptes/panoptes.github.io/panoptes_baseline_unit_description.md

 ![PAN001 USB Connections](images/pan001_desc/pan001_usb_connections.png)

-As you can see, some components don't speak USB natively, but instead require an adapter (one for each) to translate between their older (and simpler) serial protocols and USB (NOTE:  USB (Universal Serial Bus) also uses a serial protocol, but one that is quite a bit more complicated to implement.).
-And the simpler protocols also have the advantage that they can work over quite long cables, while USB 2.0 is limited to 5 meters.
-The spare ports enable connecting a keyboard & mouse when debugging.
+As you can see, some components don't speak USB natively, but instead require an adapter (one for each) to translate between their older (and simpler) serial protocols and USB.

+> USB (Universal Serial Bus) also uses a serial protocol, but one that is quite
+> a bit more complicated to implement.

+The simpler protocols also have the advantage that they can work over quite long cables, while USB 2.0 is limited to 5 meters.
+The unused ports on the USB hub enable connecting a keyboard & mouse when debugging or modifying the setup of a PANOPTES unit.

 # Camera Enclosure